agthumbi/autocheck-api/README.md

 We can increase the amount of load balancer to handle heavy load of requests coming from external network.Through layer 7 type,we can re-routing all the traffic to the respective server which has the micro service or has the a certain kubernetes that will route to a particular dockernized microservice.

-#### CDN

-We can use CDN technology to pull product images depending on the region to reduce the load of requesting of extracting images from  central location where servers are.

 #### Server